Sylvexia/dl_cnn_hw1/report.md

 Referring requirements.txt to set up your environment, preferably use a conda environment first so it would not messed up your local environment.

 Running: ```python ex_1.py``` for first experiment, there are 5 experiments for respective experiments, it would start training and testing cifar10/cifar100 dataset for a model.
 Specifically, like the following:

 ```
 if __name__ == '__main__':
     train_cifar_10()
     train_cifar_100()
 ```

 After running any experiments, a folder named ```ex_{number}``` would be generated, which contains two folder ```cifar_10``` and ```cifar_100```, inside the folers, it would generate time-stampped folder for training/testing a single model, inside the timestampped folder, contains the important files as follows:

 - train.json: training log
 - test.json: test log

+     The json files are also used to generate visualization image!

 - loss.png: loss per epoch during training
 - accuracy.png: train/validation accuracy during training
 - confusion_matrix.png: as the name shows.